In the middle dialogues, Plato casts the good life in terms of the "contemplation" (θεωρία) the soul enjoys in its disincarnate state.

 nothing but the truth to one who was in that state.

-Cephalus drops out now, but Plato has indicated in a rough way what justice is about.
+Cephalus drops out now, but Plato has indicated in a rough way what the traditional conception of justice is about.
 It has to do with paying debts, telling the truth, and so on.

 Polemarchus takes his father's place once the

 conversation has taken a more serious turn

 Polemarchus appeals to the poet Simonides (who died about the time of Socrates' birth) to say what justice is (Republic I.331e).
 Polemarchus says that it justice is giving each man his due, that to one's enemies what is due is harm, and that to one's friends what is due is benefit.

 This exchange brings into sharper focus the point of justice.
 To evaluate the traditional conception of justice (paying owns debts, telling the truth, and so on), it is necessary to know the point of justice.
 Polemarchus says that it is to give human beings what is due to them.
 Given that justice is what is appropriate in connection with human beings, they are due what is appropriate for them.
 Polemarchus, however, is confused about what this is.
 He cannot defend his answers because what is appropriate for human beings is good for them, both friends and enemies alike.